recursivelabsai/Self-Tracing/console-logs/README.md

-# We conduct the same self-circuit tracing across AI consoles
+# We conduct the same self-circuit tracing experimentation across AI consoles and APIs